- SCU Home Page

 Oxford Scholarship: An endowed UHP scholarship annually sponsors one junior student for a year of study at Mansfield College, part of Britain's University of Oxford.Application deadlines are typically the last week of January.

 Osberg Fellowship: This fellowship was established through the generosity of Sally Osberg in memory of Richard H. Osberg, who served as a distinguished SCU Professor of English, the Chair of his Department, and as Director of the Honors Program and Office of Fellowships.Each Osberg Scholar receives a $3,000 award for summer research wages and/or travel expenses.
 This fellowship is intended to prepare exceptional students to compete for nationally competitive graduate fellowships such as Rhodes, Marshall, Fulbright, Mitchell, Goldwater, Udall, Jack Kent Cooke, and Gates Cambridge.Candidates must be participants in good standing with the University Honors Program who exemplify the ideals and best tradition of Santa Clara University, and have a minimum GPA of 3.3.The research mentor will be responsible for managing award funds.Application deadlines are typically around March 1.

-For more information on the 2014 Osberg Fellowship application, click here.
+For the 2015 Osberg Fellowship application, click here.

-For more information about the 2014 Hayes Fellowship application, click here.
+For the 2015 Hayes Fellowship application, click here.

 Graduate Education: UHP students receive exceptional preparation for graduate education and professional careers through the Program's emphasis on integrated learning, critical thought and superior skills in oral and written expression.
-Please see www.scu.edu/fellowships for more information on graduate fellowships such as the Rhodes, Marshall and Fulbright.
+Please see SCU's Fellowships Page for more information on graduate fellowships such as the Rhodes, Marshall and Fulbright.